mczajkow/mediamail/DESIGN.md

 `twitter`: This is access information needed to set up a Twitter connection and it also contains the user handle name used.
 To understand this more, please see: https://developer.twitter.com/en

 ## Mailbot Design
 Mailbog queries the common Elastic Search index on behalf of a user given user preferences found in the configuration.
-Mailbot then turns each of these into an organized email which is sent to the `address` found in the configuration under the `email` section.
+Mailbot then turns each of these into an organized email which is sent to the `user_address` found in the configuration under the `email` section.
 The structure of the e-mail is as follows:

 [Header Information]
 * The `title` found in the `email` section of the configuration is the leading line.